emicklei/mcp-log-proxy/README.md

     mcp-log-proxy -command melrose-mcp -port 9999

-You can set override the log file location of the proxy that captures errors in the proxy itself.
+You can override the log file location of the proxy that captures errors in the proxy itself using the `log` flag:

     mcp-log-proxy -command melrose-mcp -log /your/logs/mcp-log-proxy.log